baz-scm/awesome-reviewers/_reviewers/axum-consistent-axum-usage-in-typescript.md

 4. Ensure error handling is properly implemented, with clear and informative error messages returned to clients.
 5. Use axum's routing and middleware features effectively to structure your application, avoiding overly complex or nested routing.

-Example of correct axum usage in Typescript:
+Example of correct axum usage in TypeScript:

 ```typescript
 import { Router, RequestBody } from '@awslabs/aws-lambda-typescript-runtime';